-In simplest terms, an opto-isolator works by taking an input electrical signal and converting it into a light signal using a light-emitting diode, generally operating in the near-infrared spectrum.
+In simplest terms, an optoisolator works by taking an input electrical signal and converting it into a light signal using a light-emitting diode, generally operating in the near-infrared spectrum.
 Then, within the same device, a light-sensitive device such as a photodiode, phototransistor, or photodarlington transistor converts the light signal back into an electrical signal.
-This provides a barrier to any voltage transients or overvoltage levels that appear at the input from affecting the electrical circuit at the output of the opto-isolator.
+This provides a barrier to any voltage transients or overvoltage levels that appear at the input from affecting the electrical circuit at the output of the optoisolator.
 The components are sealed in an opaque package to prevent interference from external light.

-Opto-isolators are widely used in communications, control, and monitoring systems where data signals could provide a point of ingress for harmful voltages to damage a device.
+There are many different types of optoisolator circuits that are widely used in communications, control, and monitoring systems where data signals could provide a point of ingress for harmful voltages to damage a device.
 They are particularly useful where long data cables that could be susceptible to induced voltage transients or ground plane surges enter an electronic device containing sensitive semiconductor components.

-For the moment, we want to focus on the different types of opto-isolators.
-When choosing an opto-isolator, the key parameters to consider are the isolation voltage, bandwidth, linearity, current transfer ratio, and power requirements.
+For the moment, we want to focus on the different types of optoisolators.
+When choosing an optoisolator, the key parameters to consider are the isolation voltage, bandwidth, linearity, current transfer ratio, and power requirements.

 It is worth mentioning that off-the-shelf passive network isolators are available for wired Ethernet networks that use electromagnetic induction to provide an electrically non-conducting barrier without the requirement for an external power supply.
-Implementing an opto-isolator circuit may not always be the most appropriate solution, but that decision will depend on your individual circumstances.
+Implementing an optoisolator circuit may not always be the most appropriate solution, but that decision will depend on your individual circumstances.

-As with any semiconductor device, the photodiode used in the opto-isolator will have an element of non-linearity in the relationship between the input and output, which can distort the signal being passed through the isolator.
+As with any semiconductor device, the photodiode used in the optoisolator will have an element of non-linearity in the relationship between the input and output, which can distort the signal being passed through the isolator.
 Ensuring the photodiode is biased and operated in its linear range, avoiding the cutoff or saturation regions, will reduce this effect to some extent.
-Any residual non-linearity will be particularly noticeable where the opto-isolators are used to decouple analog signals.
+Any residual non-linearity will be particularly noticeable where the optoisolators are used to decouple analog signals.

-Specialist analog opto-isolators have been developed with minimal non-linearity.
+Specialist analog optoisolators have been developed with minimal non-linearity.
 Typically, they use two photodiodes connected to an operational amplifier.
 One photodiode operates as usual, while the second device with identical non-linearity performance sits in the amplifier’s feedback loop to compensate by canceling out the non-linearities.

 The CTR is not constant but is dependent on the input current coming into the component.
-The CTR will also vary with each individual component, its temperature, and the component’s age, so it’s crucial to select a device that delivers the required CTR at the maximum rated temperature and maximum operating life of the device that the opto-isolator will be used in.
+The CTR will also vary with each component, its temperature, and the component’s age, so it’s crucial to select a device that delivers the required CTR at the maximum rated temperature and maximum operating life of the device the optoisolator will be using.
 Manufacturing tolerances in components can lead to wide ranges of CTR within the same batch of components, so the design must work based on the minimum CTR stated in the data sheet.
 All these factors can make the selection of the optimum device tricky.
 If in doubt, add a healthy margin for error and simulate the circuit using worst-case component values to ensure the circuit will work correctly.

-The physical layout of an opto-isolator depends primarily on the desired isolation voltage.
+The physical layout of optoisolators depends primarily on the desired isolation voltage.
 Devices rated for less than a few kV typically have planar construction.
 The sensor die is covered with a sheet of glass or clear plastic, which is topped with the LED die.
 The absorption spectrum of the sensor will be matched to the output spectrum of the LED.
-The thickness of the optical channel determines the rated breakdown voltage of the device.
+The thickness of the optical isolation channel determines the rated breakdown voltage of the device.
 Devices rated for higher breakdown voltages typically have silicone dome construction.
-The LED and sensor dies are placed on the opposite side of the package, separated by a gap formed by a transparent silicone dome.
+The LED and sensor die are placed on the opposite side of the package, separated by a gap formed by a transparent silicone dome.
 The dome is shaped to direct the maximum amount of light as possible from the LED to the sensor.

 Electronic equipment and signal and power transmission lines can be regularly subjected to voltage surges induced by lightning and electrostatic discharge, radio frequency interference, and pulses generated by load changes.
 As discussed in a previous article, remote lightning strikes can induce several kV surges into long communications and power lines.
 Opto-isolators can provide a solution to preventing voltage surges present at the inputs to a device from affecting the more sensitive components within that device.
 There are also applications where a device incorporates elements that employ high voltages as part of the design.
-The design may well require an interface between the circuit’s high voltage elements and the standard low voltage elements.
+The design may well require an interface between the circuit’s high-voltage elements and the standard low-voltage elements.
 Opto-isolators can also help keep the different elements safely separate in this instance.

 Types of Sensors in Opto-isolators

-Photoresistors are non-polar devices that can be used in both DC and AC circuits.
+Photoresistors are non-polar devices used in both DC and AC circuits.
 They operate by changing their resistance in reverse proportion to the intensity of the received light energy.
 The operating range of the resistance can be from a few hundred Ohms up to an open circuit.
 Traditionally used in telephony and industrial automation, they have been superseded in the main apart from niche applications in musical instrument amplification.

 Phototransistors are inherently slower than photodiodes and must be correctly biased and loaded to achieve speeds in the tens of kHz.
 However, their open collector output means that they have the advantage of being able to generate larger output currents and are more sensitive.
 They are more suited for use in DC circuits where the slower response time will have no impact.
 Using a Schottky clamp on the phototransistor’s open collector output can provide relatively good linearity in the device’s response.